 Attractions in Central Glasgow: George Square, Glasgow City Chambers, Merchant City, Glasgow Cathedral, Necropolis, Glasgow Royal Concert Hall

-Not only is Central Glasgow the best area to stay overall, the quality & selection of accommodations here is superb.
+Not only is Central Glasgow the best area to stay in Glasgow overall, the quality & selection of accommodations here is superb.

-As a bonus, if you’re coming from another cities in the United Kingdom like London, you’ll be surprised with how surprisingly affordable hotels in Central Glasgow are.
+As a bonus, if you’re coming from another cities in the United Kingdom like London, you’ll be surprised with how surprisingly affordable Central Glasgow hotels are.
 For what would fetch you little more than a budget guesthouse elsewhere, you can get into the mid-range in Scotland’s biggest city.

 - ibis Styles Glasgow Centre West: If you’ve yet to experience Accorhotels’ hip & budget-friendly ibis Styles brand, Glasgow’d be a great place to give it a go.
 Like its brethren throughout the world, this gem in the western edge of the city centre showcases colourful & laid-back modern stylings that push it a step above other budget chain hotels.

-- Grasshopper Hotel Glasgow: A sleek 3-star hotel located next to the central train station.
+- Grasshopper Hotel Glasgow: A sleek 3-star hotel located next to the central train station that’s one of the top choices for where to stay in Glasgow on a tighter budget.
 Rooms are warm & cozy and adorned with custom furniture and lovely oak floors for a homy feel.

 - Hotel Indigo Glasgow: It’s hard to put your finger on what exactly to expect in an Indigo.
 One thing’s for sure, it’ll be colourful.
 The rooms at this lovely boutique hotel are nothing short of stylish, blending classic European elegance with bright modern motifs.
 Glasgow Central is a quick walk away.